 Gain real world skills while making an impact

 University students want to make a difference.
-Team4Tech’s internship programs allow students the opportunity to support international nonprofits while gaining relevant leadership capabilities.
+Team4Tech’s internship programs allow students the opportunity to support international nonprofits while gaining important professional experience and leadership skills.

-Team4Tech’s Ed Tech Internship Program is a remote summer internship focused on supporting nonprofit organizations working to improve education in underserved communities around the world.
-For university students interested in education, technology, and/or international development, who want to gain real-world experience and deliver remote solutions to educational nonprofits, this is a valuable opportunity.
+Team4Tech’s internship program is focused on supporting nonprofit organizations working to improve education in under-resourced communities around the world.
+For university students interested in education, technology, and/or international development, who want to gain real-world experience and deliver solutions to educational nonprofits, this is a valuable opportunity.

 Strengthening Local Education Capacity